CarterFaceySmith/nodeStockInformationServer/README.md

 - In-memory server-side caching, likely via implementation of Redis.
 - More robust error handling
 - Customising the rate limiting on a per route basis
+- Reimplementation of pagination for a larger database
 - Improved security measures
 - Indexing of the database prior to querying
 - Potential refactoring of the database joins to be more efficient in querying